oauth2-proxy/oauth2-proxy/docs/2_auth.md

    # Note: use the following for testing within a container
    # http_address = "0.0.0.0:4180"
    ```
-7. Then you can start the oauth2-proxy with `./oauth2-proxy -config /etc/localhost.cfg`
+7. Then you can start the oauth2-proxy with `./oauth2-proxy --config /etc/localhost.cfg`

 ### login.gov Provider